AS20554174/Design-Patterns/General.md

 - The client does not need to call each subsystem individually.
 - Facade pattern improves readability and reduces complexity.
 ## 3.Behavioral Patterns:
-- Behavioral Patterne are concerned with how objects communicate and interact with each other.
+- Behavioral Patterne are concerned with how objects communicate and interact with each other.s
 - They define ways of managing algorithims, responsibilities and communication betureen objects.
  - Makes the communication between objects clear & flexible
  - Improves code maintainability and readability.